Josh-Decime/mapping-vuestarter/MappingTemplateStructure.md

 We are building with MVC structure, utilizing Vue.
 It is important to follow the organizational structure so here is a guide to the template structure.

-src (folder) -> assets, components, handlers, models, pages, services, & utils (folders); App.vue, AppState, env, main & router (files) images are stored under assets -> img the navbar is in the components folder
+src (folder) -> assets, components, handlers, models, pages, services, & utils (folders); App.vue, AppState.js, env.js, main.js & router.js (files)
+images are stored under assets -> img the Navbar.vue is in the components folder

 ***MODELS:
 When we have an array of objects in the AppState we want to use a model whenever applicable.
 Model instances are better for scaling.
 We can also set variables to all objects that doesn't need to be listed on the object by using ||
-Here is how out model should be set up: export class ExampleModel {
+Here is how our model should be set up: export class ExampleModel {
     constructor(data) {
         this.example = data.example